Riri-man/The-Johannesburg-Dream-Centre/README.md

 The Johannesburg Dream Centre is a Christian organisation, but its services are available to people in need regardless of their religious denomination.
 Its work is guided by values such as kindness, compassion, empowerment, belonging, integrity and commitment.
 The organisation aims to help create a Johannesburg where poverty is significantly reduced and people have hope for a brighter future.

-Website Goals and Objectives
+Website Goals and Objectives<br></h1>

-The main goal of the website is to provide an informative, accessible and user-friendly online platform for the Johannesburg Dream Centre.
+The main goal of the website is to provide an informative, accessible and user-friendly online platform for the Johannesburg Dream Centre.<br>

-The objectives of the website are to:
+The objectives of the website are to:<br>

 - Introduce visitors to the Johannesburg Dream Centre and its purpose.
 - Explain the organisation's mission, vision and values.